zqzneptune/ComplexMap/docs/reference/generateNodeAttributes.md

 # Generate Node Attributes for a Complex Network

-Creates a detailed attribute table for each complex, suitable for network visualization.
-Attributes include protein count, a primary functional domain, top enriched functions, and a unique color representing the complex's functional profile.
+Creates a detailed attribute table for each complex, emphasizing functional specificity for network visualization.

 ## Usage